 Colin grew up in San Jose, California, playing drums, collecting music and working in record stores (he owned one full time for eight years).
 His interest in art began through a passion for collecting records and the album artwork of everyone from Derek Riggs to Reid Miles.
 His favorite work in the Art Bridges collection is Joseph Stella’s Tree of My Life.
 Colin and his wife, Kat, have two sons, Grant and Will.
 Outside of work, he enjoys watching his son play baseball, listening to music, family vacations, and building computers.

-Traveling Exhibitions Specialist
+Traveling Exhibitions Administrative Assistant

-Traveling Exhibitions Manager
+Traveling Exhibitions Coordinator

 Kristi Beckwith Dane